(Last modified: 1 month ago)

 Elohiym would like nothing more than to pour out the Ruach haQadosh (Holy Spirit) upon us and to give us POWER - but the Ruach haQadosh (Holy Spirit) cannot be given in its full "Power" until we have a much truer understanding and appreciation of "Who" He is, "How" He has come to be offered to us and "Why".
 The answers to these questions will not only astound you, they will also empower you (and your church) as never before.
 This book will give you those answers in a straightforward, understandable and powerful way.

-"Are We Missing Something Here?" is written primarily for Adventists but is worthy of the study of Natsariym (Christians) from ALL denominations.
-If you're ready for "meat" instead of "milk", substance instead of ideas, the Word of Elohiym instead of human interpretations - if you would dare to know the Truth - then this book is what you have been looking for.
+"Are We Missing Something Here?" is written primarily for Seventh-day Adventists but is worthy of the study of Natsariym (Christians) from ALL denominations.
+All Natsariym (Christians), regardless of Denomination, have been victim of this mammoth and lethal deception!
+If you're ready for "meat" instead of "milk", substance instead of fables, the Word of Elohiym instead of human interpretations - if you would dare to know the Truth - then this book is what you have been looking for.

-Bruce and his wife Judy were resident in northern Georgia at this time.
-Judy is a practicing nurse and midwife.
+Bruce and his wife Judy were resident in northern Georgia; and Judy, a practicing nurse and midwife.
 Bruce studied Theology at Andrews University and holds a degree in Business Administration from the University of Northern Iowa.
-He has served the church as a teacher, Personal Ministries Director, Deacon, Head Elder, and Lay Pastor.
+He has served the Church as a teacher, Personal Ministries Director, Deacon, Head Elder, and Lay Pastor.
 Bruce is an avid Bible Student and enjoys writing and speaking.
-He has devoted the major portion of ... three years to the intense study of the person of the Ruach haQadosh (Holy Spirit).
-His book, the product of this study, is refreshingly straightforward, logical, Biblical and empowering.
+He devoted the major portion of ... three years to the intense study of the person of the Ruach haQadosh (Holy Spirit).
+His book, the product of this study, is refreshingly straightforward, logical, Biblical, challenging and empowering.

 This Web-page is based mostly, though not entirely, on Pastor Bruce Bivens' book .
 We have attempted to give you an appetizer here.
 Lay hold of this most important and timely book and begin this most sacred of studies.
 Remain blessed as you do.
 Amein.